the practical kitchen

 mini honey butter buttermilk biscuits

-This recipe makes 18 mini honey butter biscuits, which are so good topped with a pat of butter and a bit of fruit jam (like my pineapple habanero jam!).
+This recipe makes 18 mini biscuits, which are so good topped with a pat of butter and a bit of fruit jam (like my spiced cranberry jam) or my homemade whipped honey butter.

 mini honey butter biscuits on a plate, one spread with jam